-Students at Regents School of Oxford are subject to expulsion upon the headmaster finding evidence of sexual harassment.
+Students at Regents School of Oxford are subject to expulsion upon the Head of School finding evidence of sexual harassment.

 Employees at Regents School of Oxford are subject to dismissal for violation of the SH policy.
-The offended party should notify the Headmaster regarding unwelcome behavior.
-Upon meeting with the parties, the headmaster will notify the Chairman of the Board regarding the event.
-The Headmaster may recommend termination of the offending employee after notifying and informing the board.
+The offended party should notify the Head of School regarding unwelcome behavior.
+Upon meeting with the parties, the Head of School will notify the Chairman of the Board regarding the event.
+The Head of School may recommend termination of the offending employee after notifying and informing the board.